annakureghyan/virtual_to_physical_translation/README.md

-# Translate virtual address to physical address
+# Translate virtual addresses to physical addresses

 The goal of this project is to write a program that translates virtual address to physical address